 At the tip of the cape, you’ll find a lighthouse and monument with an inscription that says “Aqui, onde a terra se acaba e o mar começa…” (“Where the land ends and the sea begins.”)

 You can also visit Cabo da Roca as part of a guided day trip to this stunning region.
-Check prices and availability here.
+Check price and availability on a tour to Cabo da Roca here.

 Kenny | Knycx Journeying